annethro/Partner-choice/README.txt

 These are the data and code to accompany Pisor & Gurven (in press) When to diversity, and with whom?
 Choosing partners among out-group strangers in lowland Bolivia (http://dx.doi.org/10.1016/j.evolhumbehav.2017.09.003).

-NOTE: These were collected with living people who do not wish to be identified.
+NOTE: These data were collected with living people who do not wish to be identified.
 Please respect their wishes and do not attempt to identify any of the participants in this sample.

 Data are provided in Partner choice dataset_31-Jul-17.csv, and your guide to the meaning of each variable can be found in Data dictionary_21-Jul-17.csv.